How can anyone in the United States think that bats are scary?

 While Big Free-tailed Bats are hunting, you can hear their loud chatter.

-This species is a strong flyer and tends to wander, which sometimes means they are in residential homes.
+This species is a strong flyer and tends to wander, which sometimes means they are found in residential homes.
 Though the Big Free-tailed Bat is not aggressive, it will bite if cornered or handled.

 #14.
 Western Small-footed Myotis